Audiveris/audiveris/docs/_pages/main/glyph_inter.md

 layout: default
 title: Glyph vs Inter
 grand_parent: Main Features
-parent: Main Entities
+parent: Main entities
 nav_order: 3
 ---
 ### Glyph vs Inter

 #### Glyph

-A **Glyph** is nothing more than an un-mutable set of foreground (black) pixels, precisely located in a sheet binary image.
+A **Glyph** is nothing more than an immutable set of foreground (black) pixels, precisely located in a sheet binary image.

 It carries no shape.